Banane9/NeosUserJoinLeaveNotifications/README.md

 ﻿# UserJoinLeaveNotifications

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/).
-Adds user join and leave notifications to the notifications panel
+Adds notifications to the notifications panel when users join or leave your focused session or any session you're in.
+Clicking on the notification opens the user's profile page and can focus the relevant session as well.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).